+The aim of this PhD project is to understand how symbionts help or hinder insect adaptation to fluctuating environments, such as heat stress, pesticide resistance, plant virus transmission, or attack from natural enemies.
 The exact details of the project and model system will be based on the student’s interest, but may include:

 The student will work closely with the supervisor and other members of the research group.

 **Students are encouraged to develop their own ideas**